-end a current call.
-Press to mute or unmute the infotainment system when not on a call.
+\sim / \sim : Toggle up to answer an incoming call.
+Toggle down to decline an incoming call, end a current call or to mute or unmute the infotainment system when not on a call.

 Using the System

 Depending on the vehicle options, the following Apps may be available: